-Enough about notifications for acquiring visitors – there are also some alerts you need to set up when your site fails to close deals all the time.
-(Okay, MOST of the time)
+Enough about notifications for acquiring visitors.
+There are also some Google Analytics alerts you need to set up when your site fails to close deals all the time.
+(Okay, MOST of the time.)

 Bounce rate, 404 error spikes, and goal completions can all indicate that something has gone wrong in the desire and action phase of the user’s journey.